On the Challenges of Detecting Side-Channel Attacks in SGX: Stealthy side-channel attacks

-Developing the aforementioned strategy requires the adversary to mount a side-channel attack only during the time-window when the victim is executing code segment $S_i$.
+Developing the aforementioned strategy entails a number of challenges and requires the adversary to mount a side-channel attack only during the time-window when the victim is executing code segment $S_i$.
 One option would be to precisely control the victim's execution by using single-stepping frameworks like SGX-Step~\cite{sgx-step}.
-Nevertheless, side-stepping the victim generates a large number of page-faults, so a tool that monitors the number of AEXs could easily spot the attack.
-To remedy this, we take a different approach and design an offline profiling phase to learn the time-interval when the victim is executing a specific code segment $S_i$.
-In the following, we detail the offline profiling phase and the design choices we made to minimize errors.
+However, side-stepping the victim generates a large number of page-faults---allowing a tool that monitors the number of AEXs to detect such an attack.
+To remedy this, we take a different approach and design an offline automated profiling phase to learn the time-interval when the victim is executing a specific code segment $S_i$.
+In what follows, we detail the offline profiling phase and the design choices we made to minimize errors.